Break Me If You Can

 "Yeah.
 You do."

 "Hm."
-The guy glanced around the empty arena, then back at me, and something that might have been a smile tugged at the corner of his mouth.
-It wasn't a friendly smile.
+The guy glanced around the empty arena, then back at me, and his mouth did this thing that was probably supposed to be a smile but looked more like a threat.
 "I don't see anyone else here.
-Just me.
-Practicing.
+Just me, practicing.
 On a rink that's been empty for three hours."

 "Well, now we're here.
 So move."